Skip to Content

 Step by step directions:

 Pour your 1 lb (16 oz or 454 g) bag of Golden Brands 464 soy wax flakes into the pouring pitcher.
-Begin to melt the wax with a double boiler or hot plate.
+Heat the wax with a double boiler or hot plate.

-Using a wick sticker, center one CD 18 wick in each jar.
+Using a wick sticker, center one CD 18 cotton wick in each jar.

-Step 3: Add the candle dye block and fragrance oil to your melted wax
+Step 3: Add candle dye block and fragrance oil to melted wax

 Once your wax is fully melted, add half of a Caribbean Blue dye block to the wax and stir.

-Note: The block should snap in half, but you can also use a knife and a cutting board to cut it in half.
+Note: The block should snap in half, but the next easiest way to cut it is to use a knife and cutting board.

 Stir the dye block into the wax.

-Once the dye is fully mixed in and your wax has reached 185°F (85°C), add the 1 oz (28 g) bottle of High Tide fragrance oil, approximately a 7% fragrance load.
+Once the dye is fully mixed in, check the wax temperature with a thermometer.
+When the wax has reached 185°F (85°C), it's time to add fragrance oil.
+Pour in the 1 oz (28 g) bottle of High Tide fragrance oil, approximately a 7% fragrance load.
 Stir gently for 2 minutes to ensure that the oil is fully incorporated with the wax.

-Step 4: Pour the wax into the prepared candle jar
+Step 4: Pour wax into the prepared candle jar

 When the wax cools to 135°F (57.2°C), carefully pour the wax into the jars.
 Secure the wick with a wick bar.